icanseker/laguerre-llie-framework/README.md

 SSIM captures **perceptual and structural fidelity** — how well the enhanced image preserves the textures, edges, and spatial structure of the ground truth, as opposed to just measuring pixel-level deviation.
 It is widely considered the most meaningful quality metric for image enhancement, because a low-MSE image can look visually wrong if it introduces structural distortions.

-**Why SSIM is emphasized in this paper:** The proposed Laguerre method achieves superior SSIM by design — the directional convolution kernels are specifically constructed to *follow* spatial gradients (edges, boundaries) rather than operating uniformly.
-This structure-following property, inherited from the mathematical framework, preserves the structural content of the scene while boosting overall brightness.
+**Why NIQE is the primary metric in this paper:** The proposed Laguerre method achieves the best NIQE (3.82) among all 10 methods.
+The narrow ν domain [0.51, 0.99] produces conservative coefficient values — (1−ν)³ ≤ 0.125 for all valid ν — yielding a gentler kernel whose enhanced output closely matches natural image statistics.
+SSIM ranks third (0.7383), above the trained deep network EnlightenGAN (0.7285).

 ---